iboB/confy/README.md

 # confy

-A C++17 configuration library which is:
+A C++17 application configuration library which is:

 * Easy to use
 * Configurable